Enquire Now

 The integration of diverse perspectives and multiculturalism in education

 Given the changing demographics of American society and the increasing diversity in classrooms, it is imperative that educators be attuned to their own cultural biases and make informed decisions about selecting curricula.
 As per research conducted by the Best International Schools in India, has demonstrated that when teachers select materials based on their own personal beliefs and values, they are more likely to teach from a limited perspective.
-At the same time, a curriculum that integrates diverse perspectives can serve as an important gateway to diverse perspectives and multiculturalism in education and facilitate intercultural communication and understanding.

 Historical context of diverse perspectives and multiculturalism in education